This guide will help you add a memorial to Places of Pride, the National Register of War Memorials.

 What is a war memorial?

-Before you add to Places of Pride, check that what you want to add is a war memorial.
+Before you add to Places of Pride, check the memorial against the criteria below.

 A war memorial is any physical object, building or area that commemorates Australian military service in conflict and at times of peace.